domobao1984/Mobile-Application-Repo/README.md

 ### Codelab 1.1: Android Studio and Hello World.

-<li> Click this link to view Hello World Classwork: https://github.com/domobao1984/Mobile-Application-Repo/tree/Helloworld_Classwork
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/Helloworld_Classwork">Click this link to view Hello World Classwork</a>

-<li> Click this link to view Hello World Homework: https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloWorld_Homework
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloWorld_Homework">Click this link to view Hello World Homework</a>

 ## Week 3.
 Layouts and resources for the UI

 ### Codelab 1.2 Part A: Your first interactive UI

-<li> Click this link to view HelloToast Classwork: https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloToast
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloToast">Click this link to view HelloToast Classwork</a>

 ### Codelab 1.2 Part B: The layout editor

-<li> Click this link to view HelloConstraint_Homework: https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloConstraint
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/HelloConstraint">Click this link to view HelloConstraint_Homework</a>

 ## Week 4.
 Activities and intents

 ### Codelab 2.1: Activities and intents

-<li>  Click this link to view TwoActivities Classwork: https://github.com/domobao1984/Mobile-Application-Repo/tree/TwoActivity_Classwork
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/TwoActivity_Classwork">Click this link to view TwoActivities Classwork</a>

-<li> Click this link to view TwoActivities Homework: https://github.com/domobao1984/Mobile-Application-Repo/tree/TwoActivities_HomeWork
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/TwoActivities_HomeWork">Click this link to view TwoActivities Homework</a>

 ## Week 5.
 Implicit Intents

 ### Codelab 2.3: Implicit Intents

-<li> Click this link to view ImplicitIntents Classwork: https://github.com/domobao1984/Mobile-Application-Repo/tree/Implicit_Classwork
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/Implicit_Classwork">Click this link to view ImplicitIntents Classwork</a>

-<li> Click this link to view Implicit_IntentsReciver Classwork: https://github.com/domobao1984/Mobile-Application-Repo/tree/ImplicitIntent_Receiver
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/ImplicitIntent_Receiver">Click this link to view Implicit_IntentsReciver Classwork</a>

-<li> Click this link to view ImplicitIntents Homework: https://github.com/domobao1984/Mobile-Application-Repo/tree/ImplicitIntent_Homework
+<li> <a href="https://github.com/domobao1984/Mobile-Application-Repo/tree/ImplicitIntent_Homework">Click this link to view ImplicitIntents Homework</a>